Generaldeep/get_connected_client/README.md

 ## Issues Remaining
 ```
  - Chat feature
- - Allow users to add images
+ - Allow users to post images
  - Allow users to include link to their deployed application on their profile page
  - Add contact us component